unicef/giga-blocks/README.md

 <img src="http://giga.global/wp-content/uploads/2024/07/giga-blocks-backend-flow-diagram.png" alt="Giga blocks flow" title="Gigablocksflowdiag" height="300" style="padding-left: 20px; padding-right: 10px;" />
 <p></p>
-Giga School DataBase platform consists of 3 applications:
+GigaBlocks School DataBase platform consists of 3 applications:

-- Giga Admin.
+- GigaBlocks Admin.
-- Giga Public.
+- GigaBlocks Public.
-- Giga Backend.
+- GigaBlocks Backend.

 <p></p>
 The Backend provides api service for both public and admin sites.
 Public sites are used by the general public.
-Giga Admin will be used by the admins selected by Giga.
-Giga Backend uses Prisma service with Next.js.
+GigaBlocks Admin will be used by the admins selected by Giga.
+GigaBlocks Backend uses Prisma service with Next.js.
 Redis is used for the queueing process.
-There will be two databases i.e Giga database and NewsLetter database.
-Giga database consists of all school data and contributed data and users registered in Giga as contributor or admin.
+There will be two databases i.e GigaBlocks database and NewsLetter database.
+GigaBlocks database consists of all school data and contributed data and users registered in GigaBlocks as contributor or admin.
 Newsletter database is designed to store the records of the user who wants to join the developer community.
 <p></p>
-Public site and Giga Admin site is designed using Nest.js frameWork.
+Public site and GigaBlocks Admin site is designed using Nest.js frameWork.
 React- Carbon UI is used for UI design in public sites whereas Material UI is used for UI design in admin sites.
 <p></p>
 Hosted Subgraph service is used for caching the blockchain transactions and data.
 Admin and Public site will query blockchain related data from subgraph.
 <p></p>